xmtp/xmtp-dot-org/vision/community/contribute.md

 XMTP is not accepting applications for grants at this time.
 [Follow XMTP](#️-follow-the-xmtp-conversation) for updates on future grant opportunities.

-In the meantime, you can still share your project ideas on the [Community Forum](https://community.xmtp.org/) or reach out via [Ephemera’s partnership form](https://forms.gle/UMCFjB8ukiMxBxnK6).
+In the meantime, you can still share your project ideas on the [Technical Forum](https://community.xmtp.org/) or reach out via [XMTP Labs' partnership form](https://forms.gle/UMCFjB8ukiMxBxnK6).

 ---